 The Senior Leadership Team and INCo will monitor the implementation of the policy on a regular basis.
-The named governor for SEND liaises regularly with the INCo.
-The Governing Board will receive reports at least once a year through the Staff, Student and Community Committee.
+The named governor for SEND liaises regularly with the INCo and reports to the Governing Board will receive reports at least once a year through the Staff, Student and Community Committee.